maybe9999/TransalateScriptMGD/README.md

 <h1> Translator MGD</h1>

 <h2> Description </h2>
 Translate the dialogues stored in Json.
-The script excludes and does not modify any other data stored in the .json other than dialogs(Not 100% tested).
+The script excludes and does not modify any other data stored in the .json other than dialogs (Not 100% tested).

-<h2> installation and use:</h2>
+<h2> Installation and use:</h2>

 1) Install:
 ```